qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 * the name of the rule;
 * a condition using any of the :ref:`expression builder <vector_expressions>` functions;
-* the formatting: it can be choosen from a list of predefined formats or created based on properties like:
+* the formatting: it can be chosen from a list of predefined formats or created based on properties like:

   * background and text colors;